Perlover/bitcoin-kit-makefile/README.md

     Or to upgrade both:

         make prepare-bitcoin-code-update prepare-lnd-update
-        make bitcoin-core-update lnd-update-mainnet
+        LND_BACKUP=1 make bitcoin-core-update lnd-update-mainnet

-    In home directory you will see lnd tar archive before upgrade:
+    In home directory you will see lnd tar archive before upgrade (if you used `LND_BACKUP` as above):

         lnd-backup-UUUUUUU-YYYY-MM-DD.tgz